jmzkChain/jmzk/docs/API-References.md

 # EVT API References
 ## GET /v1/chain/get_info
-When getting interactive with EVT, you need to get information about chain first.
+Before interacting with everiToken, you need to get some chain information first.
 Call this API to get `chain_id`, `evt_abi_version` and many other properties of current chain state.

-For the `chain_id`, it's consisted of three parts splitting by `.`: `major version`, `minor version` and `patch version`. `major version` changes when there have been some break changes in API.
-And for `minor version`, it will be changed when some new APIs are added, but old APIs are not influenced. `patch version` is only for some bug-fixed changes.
+For the `chain_id`, it is consisted of three parts splitted by `.`: `major version`, `minor version` and `patch version`. `major version` changes when there have been some break changes in API.
+And for `minor version`, it will be changed when some new APIs are added, but old APIs will not be influenced. `patch version` is only for some bug-fixed changes.

 Response:
 ```